Ailanthus altissima: United States

 In the 2013 book Teardown: Memoir of a Vanishing City by Gordon Young, the tree is referenced in a description of the Carriage Town neighborhood in Flint, Michigan.

 Festive Victorian-era homes in various stages of restoration battled for supremacy with boarded-up firetraps and overgrown lots landscaped with weeds, garbage, and "ghetto palms," a particularly hardy invasive species known more formally as Ailanthus altissima, or the tree of heaven, perhaps because only God can kill the things.
 Around the corner, business was brisk at a drug house where residents and customers alike weren't above casually taking a piss in the driveway.

 Until 26 March 2008, a 60 ft member of the species was a prominent "centerpiece" of the sculpture garden at the Noguchi Museum in the Astoria section in the borough of Queens in New York City.
-The tree had been spared by the sculptor Isamu Noguchi when in 1975 he bought the building which would become the museum and cleaned up its back lot.
+The tree had been spared by the sculptor Isamu Noguchi in 1975 when he bought the building which would become the museum and cleaned up its back lot.
 The tree was the only one he left in the yard, and the staff would eat lunch with Noguchi under it. "[I]n a sense, the sculpture garden was designed around the tree", said a former aide to Noguchi, Bonnie Rychlak, who later became the museum curator.
 By 2008, the old tree was found to be dying and in danger of crashing into the building, which was about to undergo a major renovation.
 The museum hired the Detroit Tree of Heaven Woodshop, an artists' collective, to use the wood to create benches, sculptures and other amenities in and around the building.
 The tree's rings were counted, revealing its age to be 75, and museum officials hoped it would regenerate from a sucker.